FarrosRamzy/StudyProjectFromFontys/README.md

-from pathlib import Path

-readme = """# Study Projects from Fontys
+# Study Projects from Fontys

 This repository contains a selection of projects I completed during my 2 years of ICT studies at Fontys University of Applied Sciences.
 It includes personal assignments, team-based embedded systems projects, and my most recent full-stack internship project.